MSC Income Fund, Inc. Files Preliminary Proxy Statement in Connection with Potential Listing of its Shares on a National Securities Exchange

 PARTICIPANTS IN THE SOLICITATION

-The Company and MSC Adviser's parent company, Main Street, which beneficially owns 1,919,596 shares of the Company's common stock, and the Company's and Main Street's respective directors and officers and certain personnel of MSC Adviser and its affiliates may be deemed to be participants in the solicitation of proxies in connection with the Proposals and proposed transactions.
-Information about the directors and executive officers of the Company is set forth in its definitive proxy statement for its 2024 Annual Meeting of Shareholders, which was filed with the SEC on May 29, 2024.
+MSC Income and MSC Adviser's parent company, Main Street, which beneficially owns 1,919,596 shares of MSC Income's common stock, and MSC Income's and Main Street's respective directors and officers and certain personnel of MSC Adviser and its affiliates may be deemed to be participants in the solicitation of proxies in connection with the Proposals and proposed transactions.
+Information about the directors and executive officers of MSC Income is set forth in its definitive proxy statement for its 2024 Annual Meeting of Shareholders, which was filed with the SEC on May 29, 2024.
 Information about the directors and executive officers of Main Street is set forth in its definitive proxy statement for its 2024 Annual Meeting of Shareholders, which was filed with the SEC on March 25, 2024.
-Information regarding the persons who may, under the rules of the SEC, be considered participants in the solicitation of the Company's shareholders in connection with the Proposals will be contained in the Definitive Special Proxy Statement when such document becomes available.
+Information regarding the persons who may, under the rules of the SEC, be considered participants in the solicitation of MSC Income's shareholders in connection with the Proposals will be contained in the Definitive Special Proxy Statement when such document becomes available.
 This document may be obtained free of charge from the sources indicated above.

 NO OFFER OR SOLICITATION